-- The Administration department includes five (5) full-time positions including the County Manager, Assistant County Manager, Budgeting & Auditing Director, Budget Manager/Internal Auditor, and the Capital Projects Manager. - The budget had a 29.5% increase due to salary and fringe benefit increases. - The department is supported by property tax revenue.
+- The Administration department includes five (5) full-time positions including the County Manager, Assistant County Manager, Budgeting & Auditing Director, Budget Manager/Internal Auditor, and a flexible position. - The budget had a 10.9% decrease due to salary and fringe benefit decreases.
+In FY24 the Capital Project Manager retired which offset salary and fringe increases for the year.
+There is a flexible position count in this department that is not funded under Administration. - The department is supported by property tax revenue.